International Combat Martial Arts

 Bruce Daniel Calkins

-over the years.
-Soke Calkins's Step Father Played Professional Baseball and
+styles over the years.
+Soke Calkins's Step Father Played Professional Baseball

 Soke stayed with Sifu Soong until 1970 and reached the rank of Red Sash